How Childhood Trauma Affects You as an Adult

 What Pain Gave Me Without Asking

-I don't believe trauma is a gift.
+I do not believe trauma is a gift.

-I would never tell someone they are "lucky" for what they survived.
+I would never tell someone they are lucky for what they survived.

 But I can be honest about this:

-Pain shaped me in ways that matter.
+Pain shaped me in ways that still matter.

 It gave me empathy without effort.